adrianlemess/frontend-components-jest-training/Readme.md

 ## What we are building

-I have a company that specializes in a car shop.
-Until recently, we had operated only with physical stores.
-In the last few months, we have decided to migrate our operation to the cloud.
-To achieve this, we hired Juquinha, web designer specialist with PHP and Wordpress.
+ My company specializes in selling motorized vehicles.
+Until recently, we only had brick and mortir stores.
+In the last few months, we have decided to migrate our operational system to the cloud.
+To achieve this, we have hired Juquinha, a PHP and Wordpress web designer specialist.

-Digging into some forums on deep web, I have found that nowadays, Angular is the best web framework and because of this, I've asked to Juquinha (web development specialist) to make our online store in Angular.
+Digging into some forums in the deep web, I have found that nowadays, Angular is the best web framework and because of this, I've asked Juquinha (web development specialist) to build our online store in Angular.

-Our problem now is that Juquinha took another freelance and cannot continue the online store.
-That's why I contact ilegra to help with our frontend application, and other company to help with the backend.
+Our problem now is that Juquinha started another JavaScript project and cannot continue the online store development.
+That's why I have contacted ilegra to help with our frontend application and another company to help with the backend.

 ## Requirements